rust-random/getrandom/README.md

 `getrandom` is a Rust library for retrieving random data from (operating) system sources.

-It is assumed that the system always provides high-quality cryptographically secure random data, ideally backed by hardware entropy sources.
-This crate derives its name from Linux's `getrandom` function, but is cross-platform, roughly supporting the same set of platforms as Rust's `std` lib.
+It is assumed that the system always provides high-quality, cryptographically secure random data, ideally backed by hardware entropy sources.
+This crate derives its name from the Linux `getrandom` syscall but is cross-platform, roughly supporting the same set of platforms as Rust's `std` library.

 This is a low-level API.
-Most users should prefer using high-level random-number library like [`rand`].
+Most users should prefer using a higher-level random-number library like [`rand`].

 [`rand`]: https://crates.io/crates/rand